A05annex/SwervePathPlanning/README.md

     the [Robot Description](#Robot-Description);
   * while there is an 'FRC standard field', different competitions like **2020 Infinite Recharge**, **2021 At Home**, and **2022 Rapid React** have configured this to different sizes and/or restricted the portion of the field where autonomous action can happen.
-Moved the field boundary description from the *Swerve Path Planner* constants to the [Field Description](#Field-Description) as the <tt>"arena"</tt> description.
+To adapt, we moved the field boundary description from the *Swerve Path Planner* constants to the [Field Description](#Field-Description) as the <tt>"arena"</tt> description.
 The <tt>-ah</tt> command argument was removed because field extents are now in the field description rather than programmed.
-All field descriptions in <tt>./resources/fields</tt> have been updated to include and <tt>"arena"</tt> description;
+All field descriptions in <tt>./resources/fields</tt> have been updated to include an <tt>"arena"</tt> description;
   * minor changes for better interactive editing feedback and response.
 </details>